-This Nano Ionic Facial Steamer with 33K Amazon Reviews Made My Face Feel Bouncy
+This Amazon Facial Steamer With 33K Reviews Made My Skin Feel Bouncy

 According to the brand, the steamer uses “nano-ionic” steam, “combining a conventional heating element with a new ultrasonic vaporizer to produce nano steam with negatively charged ionic particles.”
 This ionically infused steam, says Pure Daily Care, “is up to 10 [times] more effective in penetrating the skin” with the benefits of steam, which helps open pores and loosen embedded dirt that can cause blemishes.

 My newfound face elasticity made more and more sense considering the science of nano steamers and ion particles.
 With over 33,000 reviews and 4.5 out of 5 stars, other reviewers seemed to be having a glow-up similar to my own.
 One reviewer exclaimed, "I love using this Nano Steamer!
 Gives a good amount of hot steam, which helps open up my pores for easy blackhead/whitehead extraction.
-I tried a different brand facial steamer before and was completely unsatisfied — it barely [emitted] any steam and wasn't hot enough.
+I tried a different brand [of] facial steamer before and was completely unsatisfied — it barely [emitted] any steam and wasn't hot enough.
 This Nano Steamer does exactly what it's supposed to do!
 It's almost like having a mini sauna at home."

 To top it off, not only is the steamer really easy to use, it comes with a set of acne extraction tools as well.
 I personally don't trust myself to avoid causing harm to my skin with the extraction tools, so I won't be using those.
 However, I'm honestly so pleased with the results, and I didn't even get a chance to test drive the other features.
 This steamer really gives a whole new meaning to TLC.
 Since it is available through Amazon Prime for only $49.95, it makes the perfect affordable, last-minute gift as well — whether you’re still shopping for Mother’s Day or just want to treat yourself to a little self-care.